-MiFID II and MiFIR empower the European Securities and Markets Authority (ESMA) to develop numerous draft Regulatory Technical Standards (RTS) and Implementing Technical Standards (ITS).
-ESMA delivered three sets of Technical Standards:
+MiFID II and MiFIR give the European Securities and Markets Authority (ESMA) the power to develop numerous draft Regulatory Technical Standards (RTS) and Implementing Technical Standards (ITS).
+To date, ESMA has delivered on the following:

-Here is an overview of MiFID II/MiFIR Technical Standards and their main impacts.
+Below you will find an overview of MiFID II/MiFIR Technical Standards and the main impacts, which entered into force on 3 January 2018.

 Pre- and post-trade transparency regime for EU financial markets